 His range of subject-matter wasn’t limited to politics, he’s also known for his colorful paintings of pristine rural Bangladesh.
 His reflected on the traditional rural society and its natural beauty through his portraits and sketches of men, women, and animals.
 But only by juxtaposing pristine rural Bangladesh with his fierce sketches of brutal leaders did he inspire a nation.

 He was also sensitive to the plight of the rural women.
-His depiction of women emphasized the bond among them.
+His depiction of women emphasized the bond between them.
 He mixed romanticism with realism; the strong curved lines and the contrasted use of color makes his work sensuous, softening the harsh edges of reality.

 Along with his formidable body of work in fine art, he designed the national flag of Bangladesh, a red disc on a green field.
 The red disc represents the sun rising and the blood of those who sacrificed for independence.
 The green stands for the lush land.